 2. The Active Members present at any meeting of the Association shall constitute a quorum.

-3. An annual meeting of the Association's membership shall be held during the fiscal year of the Association, for the purpose of conducting elections and transacting all business which may be brought before the meeting.
+3. An annual meeting of the Association's membership shall be held during the fiscal year of the Association, for the purpose of transacting all business which may be brought before the meeting.

 Section 2.
 Meeting of the Executive Board shall be held at the call of the President or a majority of the Executive Board.
 A majority of the current Executive Board membership shall constitute a quorum.

 The Executive Board shall provide advice and counsel to the President and may, in emergency situations, act on behalf of the Association, which action shall be subject to ratification at the next meeting of the Association.